 - Don’t be over-zealous in feeding “road kills”.
 Feeding whole prey is ideal and only if you know where it has come from and how long it’s been wherever you found it.

 What to avoid/unnecessary food items:

 - Anything processed: You don’t need to add packet gravies, or tinned pet food to make your pets’ food appetising – a yummy home-made broth with do just fine.

-- Vitamin & Mineral Supplements: If you’re feeding a variety of fresh whole food, you don’t need to supplement at all.
-The only recommendation we make is an Omega 3 supplement and only if you’re not feeding any small oily fish.
+- Vitamin & Mineral Supplements: Generally speaking, if you’re feeding a variety of fresh whole food, you don’t have to supplement.
+The only recommendation we make is an Omega 3 supplement if you’re not feeding any small oily fish.
 For DIY feeders we recommend including Vitamin E, as well as a zinc supplement to combat possible shortfalls commonly found in DIY diets.

 - Low-fat anything: Just don’t even think about low-fat yoghurt.
 Full cream, full fat and preferably home-made is what they need.

 - Small, hard poop with almost no smell is possibly the biggest winner for most

 - Better body condition overall, some breeds have better definition

 - Less frequent vet visits, if any (although you should still go for annual check-ups)

 - Beautiful coat shine, soft silky fur for most breeds